David C. Jewitt: Career

-In 1983, Jewitt became an Assistant Professor at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
-In 1988, attracted by the powerful telescopes sited on Mauna Kea, he moved to the University of Hawaii, becoming an Associate Astronomer in its Institute of Astronomy and an Associate Professor in its Department of Physics and Astronomy.
+In 1983, Jewitt became an assistant professor at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+In 1988, attracted by the powerful telescopes sited on Mauna Kea, he moved to the University of Hawaiʻi, becoming an Associate Astronomer in its Institute of Astronomy and an associate professor in its Department of Physics and Astronomy.
 In 1993, the Institute promoted him to the rank of Astronomer tout court.

-In 2009, Jewitt returned to the American mainland to work at the University of California, Los Angeles, becoming a Member of UCLA's Institute of Geophysics and Planetary Physics and a Professor in what was then its Department of Earth and Space Sciences.
-In 2010 he was given a second chair, becoming a Professor in UCLA's Department of Physics and Astronomy.
+In 2009, Jewitt returned to the American mainland to work at the University of California, Los Angeles, becoming a Member of UCLA's Institute of Geophysics and Planetary Physics and a professor in what was then its Department of Earth and Space Sciences.
+In 2010 he was given a second chair, becoming a professor in UCLA's Department of Physics and Astronomy.
 In 2011, he became the Director of UCLA's Institute for Planets and Exoplanets.